gpastorino/Certificate-of-Responsible-Earth-Citizen/README.md

 Play button starts play
-Timer starts and plastics start falling from the top of the screen Player drags pieces into bins
+Timer starts and plastics start falling from the top of the screen items appear at the top of the screen. player clicks on the container that the item belongs.

+(stretch)Player drags pieces into bins

-Points accumulate for sorted plastics strikes given for mis sorted plastics
+Points accumulate for sorted plastics strikes given for mis-sorted plastics
 Timer ends and score is tallied up. certificate given if score is above >=90%.
 Game over if mis-sorted plastics.